The Journey to Everest

 The honest answer: I don’t know.

 And for now?
-You can find me somewhere either in the stairwell at work or the clearance section at REI.
+You can find me somewhere in the stairwell at work or in the clearance section of REI.